 Finally, rather than expecting different copyright licenses or the access hypothesis to dramatically improve student outcomes, OER researchers have an opportunity to turn their attention to things that actually can make a difference in student outcomes – things like more effective instructional designs, evidence-based teaching, and faculty supports like professional development.
 “But wait,” you might protest, “if they turned their focus to those things, they wouldn’t really be doing OER research any more!” 😉

 For the reader who wants to dig a little deeper, here are some examples of OER efficacy studies that do a better job of controlling for potential confounds.
+They still have room for improvement, but it appears that you only have to tighten up the controls a little bit for the supposed effects of OER adoption to evaporate.

 One example of a study with stronger controls is Allen, Guzman-Alvarez, Molinaro, and Larsen (2015).
 In this study one group of students used OER and another used TCM.
 Both groups were taught by the same instructor.
 Both groups were supported by the same teaching assistants.
 The groups were taught in back to back time-slots on the same days of the week.
 Both groups took the same mid-terms and same final exam.
 The study found no difference in midterm or final exam performance, no difference in learning gains (calculated using a set of 35 questions given during the first week of class and again as part of the final exam), and no difference in student attitudes toward or beliefs about the course topic.